-- While it was clear that GiveDirectly was an exemplary evidence-based organisation, we were not convinced that the benefit to cost ratio of unconditional cash transfers was as high as the delivery of basic health services provided by our other charities.
+- While it was clear that GiveDirectly was an exemplary evidence-based organisation, we decided not to recommend it because the benefit to cost ratio of unconditional cash transfers was not estimated (by GiveWell) to be as high as the delivery of basic health services provided by our other charities.
 This is discussed further in the following blog posts:

 - Giving What We Can searched for education charities focussed on scaling up cost-effective methods for improving education outcomes in developing countries.

 - We could only identify one that met this criteria and accepted public donations: Pratham.
 Pratham has also received a commendation from GiveWell.

 - Pratham is a large education charity in India.
 It appears to be unusually responsive to evidence and is applying techniques suggested to be effective by researchers at J-PAL.

 - However, cost effectiveness analysis suggests that its approaches are unlikely to be better at raising well-being than our existing health focussed recommendations, so we declined to investigate them in greater detail.

 - We looked into recommending funding a full cross-comparison of the cost effectiveness of funding major health treatments, by the World Health Organisation

 - WHO-CHOICE is read by developing country health departments, though whether it changes decisions is hard to determine.
 Its results are highly cited.

 - The work itself would have brought figures produced using different methodologies into alignment, and funded a document to explain the important take-aways for medical professionals and decision-makers.